-The first settlers in the area of Puye (meaning: Pueblo ruin where the rabbits meet) arrived around 900 CE, a time when pithouses were all the rage.
-The living was good on the eastern slopes of the Jemez: planting was good and there was plenty of rain and game.
+The first settlers in the area of Puyé (meaning: Pueblo ruin where the rabbits meet) arrived around 900 CE, a time when pithouses were all the rage.
+The living was good on the eastern slopes of the Jemez Mountains: planting was good and there was plenty of rain and game.
 Time passed and technology improved.
 The planting got better and the people began gathering in larger and larger villages.

-As a village, Puye did well until the late 1500's when another long drought set in.
-When the people had enough, they moved down the hill several miles and rebuilt closer to the Rio Grande.
+As a village, Puyé did well until the late 1500s when another long drought set in.
+When the people had enough, they moved down the hill several miles and rebuilt along the banks of Santa Clara Creek, much closer to the Rio Grande.
 That's what they were doing when Don Diego de Vargas arrived in 1598.

 Today's potters at Santa Clara are still digging clay in some of the areas where the potters of Puyé dug.
 They are still using the same techniques to make and decorate their pottery, too.